Things to Know for all Barre Newbies

 As someone who has been taking and teaching barre for years, it amazes me when I meet someone who has never taken a barre class.
 It seems like a lot of people are mainly just scared about trying something new, trust me I know that the unknown is scary.
 I’m someone who usually sticks to a routine and hates changes.

 But the reason for this post is to give you some insight on what you can expect for your first barre class, so you can feel comfortable to get your booty into a class asap.
-I love barre classes especially at MNTSTUDIO, I always leave feeling like I got a full body and well-rounded workout.
+I love barre classes, I always leave feeling like I got a full body and well-rounded workout.
 As someone who was a dancer from a young age, I love the aspect of using the music for the movement and staying on the beat.
-However don’t be intimated if you’ve never danced before, my boyfriend who has no rhythm(Sorry Bryan) loves these classes too.
+However don’t be intimated if you’ve never danced before, these classes are also very beginner friendly.

 Barre classes are focused on strength, balance, and flexibility making them great for cross-training.
 Within a few minutes of class, you will find yourself shaking and using muscles you’ve never used before.
 Generally, when we work out on our own we work on the things we’re good at and like to do.
 So these classes are great to work on those areas that you’re not focusing on otherwise and it will make you stronger overall and less prone to injuries.